 - I feel more equipped to handle an emergency situation.
 We practice what it would be like if a disaster came our way and we couldn’t go to the store.

 - Buying food in bulk helps on a time/money-saving level anyway!
 It’s smart on so many levels to keep your home stocked.

-  - Reduces clutter in my home.
-Best part: empty fridge, just in time for Thanksgiving yumminess!
+- Reduces the clutter in my home.
+The best part: empty fridge, just in time for Thanksgiving yumminess!

 - Better for Mother Earth.
-We squeeze more out of our resources and there is less greenhouse gasses and wasteful attitude.
+We squeeze more out of our resources and there are fewer greenhouse gasses and wasteful attitude.

 - We save a lot of money to go towards whatever is calling to us.
-Could be giving to someone in need!
+It could be giving to someone in need!

 So- hopefully there are a few of you that are inspired to give it a shot this year!
 I hope you enjoy it as much as we have.
 My family is coming up on our 7th annual No- Buy November, and we have a learned a few things along the way.
 While you don’t really NEED to do much to prepare, here are five helpful tips to get everyone on the same page.